arend-lang/site/src/documentation/tutorial/PartI/datanproofs.md

 We discuss two more examples of proofs: we prove that {%ard%}reverse{%endard%} is an involution and that {%ard%}+ : Nat -> Nat -> Nat{%endard%}
 is associative.

-Next, we turn to a several examples of datatypes.
-For a given type {%ard%}A{%endard%}, we exhibit two possible definitions of the type of fixed length vectors of elements of {%ard%}A{%endard%}, one of which is based on _datatypes with constructor patterns_.
+Next, we turn to a several examples of data types.
+For a given type {%ard%}A{%endard%}, we exhibit two possible definitions of the type of fixed length vectors of elements of {%ard%}A{%endard%}, one of which is based on _data types with constructor patterns_.
 We conclude with a discussion of possible definitions of the type of all finite sets.

 # Insertion sort and reverse